velniaszs/Fabric_Workspace_Settings/docs/OPEN-ISSUES.md

 ## 9. Custom connector work

-Scope and consent are done as of 2026-08-07; operations remain.
+Scope, consent and operations are all done as of 2026-08-07.
 The one-pass rule below still governs any future change — see §9.3 for what a late scope change actually costs.
+Only the dead path stubs in §9.2 remain.

 ### 9.1 Scope — done